Advisory — OpenAI Enterprise Licensing

 Data Monetisation Temptation

-Customer data — usage patterns, prompt engineering approaches, domain-specific workflows — has enormous commercial value for model improvement and competitive intelligence.
+Customer data, usage patterns, prompt engineering approaches, and domain-specific workflows have enormous commercial value for model improvement.
 While OpenAI currently commits to not using enterprise data for training, future agreements may seek broader data rights through subtle definitional changes, aggregated analytics carve-outs, or tiered privacy levels based on subscription tier.

 🏢